killerbootz/killerbootz.github.io/_posts/2018-08-31-Bulldog-orig.md

 ![Bulldog DevHash]({{ site.url }}/images/Bulldog/dev_hashes.JPG)

-After feeding the hashes through John-the-Ripper I had a hit fairly quickly for the Nick account:
+After feeding the hashes through John-the-Ripper I had a hit fairly quickly for the Nick account (honestly this would have been just as easy to brute-guess):

 ![Bulldog NickPass]({{ site.url }}/images/Bulldog/nickpass.JPG)